bids-apps/BrainSuite/README.md

                         parameter is not provided all subjects should be analyzed.
 Multiple participants can be specified with a space separated list.
-  --stages {CSE,SVREG,BDP,BFP,QC,WEBSERVER,ALL} [{CSE,SVREG,BDP,BFP,QC,WEBSERVER,ALL} ...]
+  --stages {CSE,SVREG,BDP,BFP,QC,DASHBOARD,ALL} [{CSE,SVREG,BDP,BFP,QC,DASHBOARD,ALL} ...]
                         Processing stage to be run.
 Space delimited list.
-                        Default is ALL which does not include WEBSERVER.
+                        Default is ALL which does not include DASHBOARD.
   --atlas {BSA,BCI-DNI,USCBrain}
                         Atlas that is to be used for labeling in SVReg.
                         Default atlas: BCI-DNI.
 Options: BSA, BCI-DNI,